Google Grant Setup and Management

 What is a google charity grant?

-Google charity grants or Google Ad Grants, as they are also known, work just like Google Ads online advertising.
+Google charity grants (or Google Ad Grants as they are also known) work just like a paid for Google Ads account, providing online search advertising.

 People use Google to search for information and the top few results are usually adverts.
-In the example below you can see that “Breast Cancer Support” was the search query and the first result is an Ad for Macmillan.
+In the example below you can see that “Homelessness services” was the search query and the first result is an Ad for Porchlight.

-You can tell the difference between Ads and organic listings because they have Ad in bold next to them.
+You can tell the difference between Ads and organic listings because they have now ave Sponsored in bold next to them (they used to say Ad).

 If you’re a qualifying nonprofit / charity, you’ll receive $10,000 USD in in-kind Google Ads advertising every month.